jouvetg/igm_old/doc/update_t_dt.md

 optional arguments:
   -h, --help     show this help message and exit
-  --cfl CFL      CFL number must be below 1 (0.3) --dtmax DTMAX  Maximum time step, used only with slow ice (10.0)
+  --cfl CFL      CFL number must be below 1 (Default: 0.3) --dtmax DTMAX  Maximum time step, used only with slow ice (default: 10.0)
 ```